spatialos/gdk-for-unity/docs/reference/workflows/ecs/interaction/reactive-components/entity-contracts.md

 ## ECS entities representing SpatialOS entities

-* `{name of component}.CommandSenders.{name of command}` components are always available on these entities for every single command defined in your schema.
+* `{component name}.CommandSenders.{command name}` components are always available on these entities for every single command defined in your schema.
-* `{name of component}.CommandResponders.{name of command}` components are available on these entities for all components ands that the worker is authoritative over.
+* `{component name}.CommandResponders.{command name}` components are available on these entities for all components ands that the worker is authoritative over.
-* `{name of component}.EventSender.{name of event}` components are available on these entities for all components that the worker is authoritative over.
+* `{component name}.EventSender.{event name}` components are available on these entities for all components that the worker is authoritative over.

 ## Authority